Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Materials and Methods

-The structures of EC, PF$_6^-$, and FEC molecules are illustrated in Fig.~\ref{fig:molecules}.
+Here we briefly describe the computational specification of the electrolyte molecules under study.
+The structures of EC, PF$_6^-$, and FEC molecules mentioned above in Section \ref{sec:chem_background} are illustrated in Fig. \ref{fig:molecules}.
 Note that PF$_6^-$ is in an anodized state while the others are in a neutral state.
 In addition to these molecules, their variants with additional Li attached (LEC, LiPF$_6$, and LFEC, respectively) and EC-variant with additional Li substituted (LREC) are also examined considering potential reactions of electrolyte molecules with Li-ions.
-The geometric optimization of these molecules is processed via DFT calculation to obtain the optimal positions of the atoms.
+The geometric optimization of these molecules is processed via a Density Functional Theory (DFT) calculation to obtain the optimal positions of the atoms.
 The generalized gradient approximation is applied using the Perdew-Burke-Ernzerhof parametrization~\cite{PBE1996}, as implemented in the Vienna Ab-initio Software Package~\cite{VASP1,VASP2,VASP3,VASP4}.
 A cutoff energy of $520$\;eV is used and the $k$-point mesh was adjusted to ensure convergence of $1$\;meV per atom.
 The molecules are placed in an empty $15 \times 15 \times 15(\text{\r{A}}^3)$ supercell, and the volume and shape of the supercell are fixed during the relaxation.
-See Appendix \ref{sec:geometry} for the atomic coordinates of these molecules after geometric optimization.
+See Tables \ref{table:geometry_one} and \ref{table:geometry_two} for the atomic coordinates of these molecules after geometric optimization.
 Note that the plane wave basis set is used only for the purpose of the geometric optimization.
 When the computational resources required for the quantum computation are estimated, Gaussian-type basis sets are considered.